 Congratulations!
-You have been selected amongst hundreds of applicants from all over the country to enter the Faculty of Medicine, University of Malaya.
-The University of Malaya's Faculty of Medicine is a national leader in medicine and the health sciences with many distinguished academic staff that are nationally and internationally renowned.
-By joining us you are taking an important first step on the path to becoming part of this distinguished group.
+Your acceptance into one of our medical programmes at the Faculty of Medicine, University of Malaya is a culmination of many years of hard work and you have been selected amongst several hundred applicants who have vied to enter into our prestigious Faculty.
+The University of Malaya's Faculty of Medicine is recognised a national leader in medicine and the health sciences with many distinguished academic staff that are nationally and internationally renowned.

-You are now entering into a new and exciting phase in your life that will prepare you for a career in the medical sciences.
+The Faculty in recent years has strived to make all of our programs exciting and relevant to prepare you for the challenges of a career in the medical sciences in this new era of rapid changes in health, technology and information.
 You will find that your university education will be vastly different from what you have experienced at school.
-You will be expected to undertake self-directed and independent learning far more then you have been used with support from dedicated and experienced Faculty members.
+Unlike in school, you will be expected to undertake more self-directed and independent learning with support from dedicated and experienced Faculty members.
 All of this is to prepare you to enter into the workforce where attributes such as critical and analytical thinking, independence and creativity are sought after.

-The courses that you will undertake in the next 4-5 years will prepare you for a career to enter into the healthcare profession whether as a doctor, nurse or pharmacist providing direct patient care or providing essential behind the scenes support by way of working in laboratories or behind technologically advanced diagnostic equipment in clinic or hospitals.
+The courses that you will undertake in the next 4-5 years will prepare you for a career to enter into the healthcare profession whether as a doctor, nurse or pharmacist providing direct patient care or providing essential behind the scenes support.
 The lectures, tutorials and the practicals that you will be attending in the course of the next few years is however but a foundation and a stepping stone to what we hope will prepare you for a life-long learning experience.
 In the words of perhaps one of the most accomplished and greatest physicians in recent times, Sir William Osler,